ory/docs/docs/hydra/5min-tutorial.md

     up --build
 ```

-The above command would start the containers using mysql instead of postgres and
+The above command starts the containers using MySQL instead of PostgreSQL and
-activating tracing capabilities.
-If you need more details on this, you could
+activates tracing capabilities.
+If you need more details on this, please examine
-examine the `scripts/5-min-tutorial.sh` and `docker-compose*.yml` files.
+the `scripts/5-min-tutorial.sh` and `docker-compose*.yml` files.

-You may also extend the command above to enable distributed tracing (Tracing UI
+You may also extend the command above to enable distributed tracing.
+The tracing
-will be exposed at [http://127.0.0.1:16686/search](127.0.0.1:16686/search)):
+UI is exposed at [http://127.0.0.1:16686/search](127.0.0.1:16686/search):

 ```
 $ docker-compose -f quickstart.yml \